Machine Learning Engineer Portfolio: The Complete Guide (Projects, Structure & Templates)

 Week 1: Build the Core MLOps Project

-Spend the first week on your highest-signal project like fraud detection, recommendation, or another end-to-end pipeline problem with clear business value.
-Your target by the end of Week 1:
+Spend the first week on your highest-signal project: fraud detection, recommendation, or another end-to-end pipeline with clear business value.
+By end of Week 1:

-• Move feature engineering and training code out of notebooks and into a proper project structure.
+• Move feature engineering and training code out of notebooks into a proper project structure

 Week 2: Add Monitoring, Polish, and One Smaller Project

-Turn the core project from a good demo into something you can defend in interviews.
+Turn the core project from a demo into something you can defend in an interview.
 Add experiment tracking, basic drift monitoring, and one deployment target.
-Then add one smaller foundational project so your portfolio shows range instead of only one specialty.
-By the end of Week 2, aim to have:
+Then add one smaller foundational project so your portfolio shows range.
+By end of Week 2:

-• A live deployment on Render, Railway, Hugging Face Spaces, or a similar platform.
+• A live deployment on Render, Railway, or Hugging Face Spaces

 Week 3: Turn Projects into Interview Stories

 This is the week most people skip, and it is the week that actually gets them hired.
-Use it to write your README files, create architecture diagrams, and rehearse how you will talk through technical choices, tradeoffs, and outcomes.
+Write your READMEs, create architecture diagrams, and rehearse how you will talk through technical choices, tradeoffs, and outcomes.
 For each project, prepare answers to five questions:

 • What problem did this solve?